FosterCommerce/dot-all-2022/README.md

 9. Then click "Deploy"

 From this point on, Vercel will create a deployment whenever you push changes to your repo.
-The deployments are based on the branch you push to so you can have separate "sites" for your development and production.
+The deployments are based on the branch you push to so you can have separate "sites" for your development, preview, and production.
 By default, the production site will deploy from `main` or `master`.

 # Testing the site